marcbourlon/TipTap/README.md

 a touch screen to define the movements to be done:
 - _tap_: you touch briefly the sensitive surface, and remove your finger almost instantly.
 Like a mouse _click_.
 - _tip_: you touch the sensitive surface, and stay on it.
 Like a mouse _down_.
 - _swipe_: it's like a fast-moving tap.
-You move the finger fast in one direction (top, right, bottom or left) and while moving fast, you tap the screen.
-Your finger draws a "U" in the air, tangenting the screen at the bottom of the curve, gently (but quickly and briefly, after all, I said "tangenting") gliding on it.
+You move the pointer fast in one direction (top, right, bottom or left) and while moving fast, you tap the screen.
+Your pointer draws a "U" in the air, tangenting the screen at the bottom of the curve, gently (but quickly and briefly, after all, I said "tangenting") gliding on it.
 Of course, the library corrects any not perfect direction, and keeps the direction of the biggest movement
 - _rotate_: current managing of rotation is not nice.
 I mean, I quickly hacked a modified version of Markus Gundersen touch demo, to allow for zoom and rotate.
 But it's not yet as efficient as was my previous implementation, and I have to merge both.
-Rotation can be done with two or three (or more, but well..) fingers down, and we'll see why it matters.
+Rotation can be done with two or three (or more, but well..) pointers down, and we'll see why it matters.
 - _pinch_: aka _zoom_, it's, well allowing you to do what you expect.
-Same comment as for rotate: count of fingers may differ, and this can be used efficiently.
+Same comment as for rotate: count of pointers may differ, and this can be used efficiently.
 - _drag_: it's simply moving a pointer while _tipping_
 - _move_: **not yet implemented**, but should probably be in the future.
 It's moving without tipping.
 Impossible on a